simbo1905/root-objects/README.md

 Yet you can have JPA create tables into an in-memory java database for JUnit testing as you write the code.
 That is pretty agile.
 This demo code does exactly that.
-It is then only a matter of packaging and deploying a different configuration point your application at a beefy industrial database server.
+It is then only a matter of packaging and deploying a different configuration pointing your application at a beefy industrial database server.
-Having worked on a few projects that did that we ran into very few challenges with differences in behaviour between the Java RDBMS and the commercial database server that were trivial to work-around.
+Having worked on a few projects that did that we ran into very few challenges with differences in behaviour between the Java RDBMS and the commercial database server.
+Why?
+Because JPA is a mature abstraction over many differnt database by many vendors.
+Some folks state that you can only code against the same project as they will go-live and then live with no agility.
+Sure if you are writing custom code you have to write against what you are tagetting; but if you are targetting JPA then its a minor

 Also if there is any ugliness due to our use of JPA then we can use that to illustrate a point in this demo: that the database and its mapping is an